Martinsos/learn-haskell-blog-generator/src/03-html/04-safer_construction.md

 For example, we can represents seconds, minutes, grams and yens using integer values, but we don't want to accidentally mix grams and seconds.

+COMMENT: I find an explanation above a bit complex.
+Can we start with smth much simpler?
+Smth like: `newtype` allows us to define a new type based on already existing type.
+It just wraps that existing type.
+You might wonder, what is the purpose of it if it just wraps it and doesn't add anything to it?
+Well, the whole point is that this new type (pun intended) is considered to be different from the type it was based on, and can't be mixed with it directly.
+So this allows us to have special `Seconds` type, `Grams` type and `Yens` type, which could all be based on `Int`, but still we can't mix any of them -> if function expects `Seconds`, you can't give it `Grams` or even `Int` -> instead, you have to give it `Seconds` (even though it is really just an `Int` on the inside.).

 In our case we want to represent structured HTML using textual values, but distinguish them from everyday strings that are not valid HTML.